ASGRC 522 Financial Code

 AMENDMENT PROCEDURE

-Changes to this Financial Code will be collected from the ASGRC executive staff as well as the Campus Life staff throughout the academic year.
-Proposed changes will be made and submitted to the Dean of Campus Life after the conclusion of spring quarter each year for consideration by the Vice President of Student Affairs, who shall forward the amendment to the College President.
-Amendments approved by the President shall be returned to the Dean of Campus Life for insertion into the Financial Code.
+Changes to this Financial Code will be collected from the ASGRC Executive Staff as well as the Campus Life Staff throughout the academic year.
+Proposed changes will be made and submitted to the Dean of Campus Life after the conclusion of spring quarter each year for consideration by the Dean of Campus Life and Vice President of Student Affairs, who shall forward the amendment to inform the College President.
+Approved amendments shall be returned to the Dean of Campus Life for insertion into the Financial Code.
+Changes that are excluded from this process and that can be made immediately are title changes, grammatical/spelling errors and procedure/policy changes.

 The fund balance account is maintained for the purpose of assuring the integrity and continuance of programs and activities for students.
 All remaining unspent service and activity fee monies shall, at fiscal year-end, revert to the fund balance.
 This account shall be maintained as the cash reserve that students use to establish their S&A Annual Budget.